brainwipe/NJsonApiCore/README.md

 	}
 ```

-A GET request to `http://localhost:5000/articles/1?include=comments.people` with header `application/vnd.api+json` gives the compound document:
+A GET request to `http://localhost:5000/articles/1?include=comments.people` with header `Content-Type` of `application/vnd.api+json` gives the compound document:

 ```json
 {